 The US job market has diversified a lot within the past few years.

-As a result, full-time maintenance positions (and related jobs) could have a wide salary range, even independent of individual capabilities and qualifications.
+As a result, full-time maintenance positions (and related jobs) could have a wide salary range, even of individual capabilities and qualifications.

 Glassdoor is a major professional platform and review aggregator that provides salary estimates and misc. professional details.